 #4: Baby Platypuses Are Born With A Set Of Temporary Teeth

 Female Platypuses dig a tunnel that will be used as a nursery for her young.
 She lays her eggs there and then sleeps on top of them while they are busy incubating.
 Like many other babies that have to hatch from an egg, they are born with what’s called egg teeth that help them break free of their shell prison.

 After about four months of being cooped up in their nursery with mom, they’re finally able to emerge and take their very first swim.
 It’s around this four-month mark that these babies lose all their teeth and never get them back.
-Adult platypuses actually use gravel, or little rocks, that they scoop into their mouths to help them ‘chew’ their food up for them.
+The adult puggle platypus actually use gravel, or little rocks, that they scoop into their mouths to help them ‘chew’ their food up for them.

 #5: Baby Platypuses Are Born Hairless